 You probably think that the world of real ale is all about middle-aged men with eccentric facial hair, jumbo corduroy trousers, leather waistcoats and a thinly veiled interest in pagan festivals and Morris Dancing.
 (Wow, you've given this a LOT of thought, obviously.)

-Well in actual fact, real ale is becoming increasingly popular with all ages and those from all walks of life; and why wouldn't it be?
+Well in actual fact, real ale is now hugely championed by the hip and the trendy; and why wouldn't it be?
 Real ale is the perfect antidote to the chemically clean lagers of the continent and strives for taste and character above huge volume sales.

 Craft Beer Co